fbernutz/dev-notes/README.md

-# Felis personal dev notes ✌️
+# Felis dev notes ✌️

 My personal list of things I once learned in iOS, Swift, CocoaPods and git (etc.) and do not want to forget.
 The list is not ordered by any kind of type – only thought about some things and wrote them down.